jaeminsung/ml_stock_trading/README.md

-# ml_stock_trading
+# ml-stock-project
-A Python project for predicting stock market performance
+A Python project for predicting stock market performance using machine learning